RedneckHutch/Resources/README.md

 # Resources
-This is a test to check line breaking. <br />
+This is a work in progress.
+These are resource that I found to be useful or interesting. <br />
-If this line is below the other line the works <br />

 ```
 this is a new test